BlvckBytes/blvckbytes.at/src/assets/markdown/about_me.md

 "While we ourselves are the living graveyard of murdered beast, how can we expect any ideal conditions on this earth.
 The person who is ignorant enough to believe that his nourishment depends on meat is in a horrible dilemma." - George Bernard Shaw

+"The person who has been eating the wrong foods - animal products - for decades, that has level two nutrients in it that we're supposed to be making if we're healthy, and becomes dependent on meat, is also in a horrible dilemma." - John Rose

 "I believe that every man, who has ever been earnest to preserve his higher or poetic faculties in the best condition, has been particularly inclined to obstain from animal food." - Henry David Thoreau

 "One should eat to live, not live to eat.
 My refusal to eat flesh occasioned an inconvenience.
 I was frequently chaided for my singularity, but with a slighter repass, I made the greater progress.
 From greater clearness of head and quicker comprehension." - Benjamin Franklin